Seiya Suzuki: 2023

 In 2023, Suzuki suffered left oblique tightness before the 2023 World Baseball Classic and because of that, he withdrew from Japan's roster for the World Baseball Classic.
-Due to that same tightness, Suzuki missed the first eleven games of the 2023 season.
+Due to that same tightness, Suzuki missed the first 11 games of the 2023 season.
 He made his 2023 debut against the Los Angeles Dodgers on April 14 where he went 1-for-5 with a solo home run in the top of the 8th inning off Andre Jackson.
 On August 21, he recorded his 200th career major hit when he hit a single to left field off starting pitcher Alex Faedo.
 On September 15, Suzuki collected his 100 career RBI against the Arizona Diamondbacks when he hit a two-run home run in the top of the 9th inning.
 On September 27, 2023, against the Atlanta Braves, Suzuki missed a routine fly ball off the bat of catcher Sean Murphy, allowing the tying and eventual winning runs to score.
 Afterward, Suzuki said the lights at Truist Park played a part in the error, but he refused to use that as an excuse.
 "I was seeing it pretty well until the very last second," Suzuki said through his interpreter.
 "I honestly thought it went into my glove.
 So it was just that split second where I blurred my vision.
 Ever since I was playing in Japan you do have to take that [the lights] into consideration...If I do say that, then it's an excuse, so I'm not going to say that."
 Suzuki finished the season batting .285/.357/.485 in 138 games with 20 home runs and 74 runs batted in.

 2024

 On April 15, 2024, Suzuki was placed on the 10-day injured list with a right oblique strain after tweaking his oblique running to first base against the Seattle Mariners.
 He didn't play for 23 games due to the injury but got activated from the injured list on May 10 prior before the Cubs start a three-game road series against the Pittsburgh Pirates.
 On June 22 versus the New York Mets, Suzuki recorded his 300th career major hit off starting pitcher Tylor Megill in the bottom of the first inning by hitting a RBI single, scoring Michael Busch.
-On August 24, 2024, against the Miami Marlins, Suzuki hit his 50th career home run as he went for 3-5 with 2 HR, a triple, 4 RBI, and 3 runs scored as the Cubs powered the Marlins with 14-2.
+On August 24, 2024, against the Miami Marlins, Suzuki hit his 50th career home run as he went for 3-for-5 with two home runs, a triple, four RBI, and three runs scored as the Cubs powered the Marlins with 14-2.
 Suzuki finished the season batting .283/.366/.482 in 132 games with 21 home runs and 73 runs batted in.